 Watch the following read along of Feel the Wind by Arthur Dorros.

 Draw a picture of something new you learned about wind from this book.

 Differences in air temperature cause the wind to blow.

 When the sun heats the ground, the air near the ground gets warmer.
 Warm air is lighter than cool air, so the warm air begins to rise.
 Then cool air moves in to take its place.

 We cannot see the wind, but we can see the effect the wind has on the world around us.

-Wind is what is causing the tree leaves and clouds to move.
+Wind is causing the tree leaves and clouds to move.

-Continue on to the Got It? section for some interactive opportunities to remember what you've just learned.
+Continue on to the Got It? section to practice what you've just learned.